Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

-Giddy to finally be THERE, we dashed right over for pictures!
+Giddy to finally be here, we dashed right over to a bunch of bamboo to take pictures!

 The rocky terrain of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 However… the path turned to rocks.
-All the places showed planked walks.
+All the places showed planked walkways.
 What’s with the rocks?!

 I was hoping the planks would come soon.
 Because I wanted to look at the forest, not my feet.

-Although the rocks went on and on and on, it really was so spectacular.
-There was no wind so we didn’t hear the bamboo clink against each other, however I’ve heard the sound is pretty magical.
+Although the rocks went on and on and on, the hike really was so spectacular.
+There was no wind so we didn’t hear the bamboo clink against each other, however I’ve heard it sounds like wind chimes when it does.

 And just when I found myself verbally complaining about said rocks…